Slider Settings

 • Typical

-The Order Settings window allows you to change the order of samplers, which are applied from top to bottom.
+The Samplers window allows you to change the order of samplers, which are applied from top to bottom.
 Use the arrow buttons or drag each box individually to rearrange the sampling order, or toggle them with the buttons on the right.
-Temperature(Randomness) cannot be disabled.

 Repetition Penalty